rik-org/rik/docs/src/reference/riklet.md

 **Prerequisite**: You need firecracker in your PATH.

-Here is a list of **required** environment variables to run riklet:
+Here is a list of environment variables that can be used to configure run riklet:

 | Environment Variable   | Description                                                                                                             | Default |
 | ---------------------- | ----------------------------------------------------------------------------------------------------------------------- | ------- |